Dropshipping tools

 Shopify vs. Amazon is one of the biggest battles in the world of e-commerce.
 Although both platforms are renowned for being excellent e-commerce solutions, they differ greatly.
 Who wins the head-to-head comparison between Shopify and Amazon?
 Understanding the differences between Shopify and Amazon is crucial to choosing the right alternative e-commerce platform that best suits your needs.

-So read on to find out:
+So read on and find out:

 Even though Shopify and Amazon help you sell products online for a monthly fee, they operate in a completely different way.
 In fact, the main difference between Shopify and Amazon is that Shopify is an ecommerce platform while Amazon is a marketplace.